pkp/plagiarism/README.md

 ; api_url[Journal_or_Server_or_Press_path] = "https://some-ithenticate-account.com"
 ; api_key[Journal_or_Server_or_Press_path] = "YOUR_API_KEY"

+; To update webhook after changing the API URL or/both KEY defined in the config file, ; run the command `php plugins/generic/plagiarism/tools/registerWebhooks.php`.

 ; To globally disable auto upload of submission files to iThenticate service, uncomment following line.
 ; disableAutoSubmission = On
 ; It is possible to disable auto upload at specific Journal/Server/Press level rather than globally